goldbergyoni/nodebestpractices/README.md

 ## ![✔] 3.9 Do Require on the folders, not directly on the files

 **TL;DR:** When developing a module/library in a folder, place an index.js file that exposes the module's internals so every consumer will pass through it.
-This serves as an 'interface' to your module and ease future changes without breaking the contract.
+This serves as an 'interface' to your module and eases future changes without breaking the contract.

-**Otherwise:** Changing to the internal structure of files or the signature may break the interface with clients.
+**Otherwise:** Changing the internal structure of files or the signature may break the interface with clients.

 ### Code example